Tohatsu 60 HP outboard motor MFS60A

 - Start-in-gear protection for safer engine starting

-- Safety lanyard (an essential protection feature that comes standard on all Tohatsu outboards)
+- Safety lanyard (an essential protection feature that is standard on all Tohatsu outboard motors)

 - Overspeed limiter